Aboriginal Settlements on the Petitcodiac River

 Grindstone Island and the Sandstone Industry

-From the mid 1800′s to the latter part of the century, a stone cutting industry flourished on the lower Petitcodiac River and in Shepody Bay, with the main centers being Grindstone Island, Rockport, and Beaumont.
-Sandstone of superior quality was cut from this region and shipped to large eastern seaboard centers such as New York and Boston.
+From the mid 1800′s to the latter part of the century, a stone-cutting industry flourished on the lower Petitcodiac River and in Shepody Bay, with the main centres being Grindstone Island, Rockport, and Beaumont.
+Sandstone of superior quality was cut from this region and shipped to large eastern seaboard centres such as New York and Boston.
 Many fine buildings built from Petitcodiac River sandstone still stand in these cities today.